mmm/mmm.github.com/cloud/_posts/2012-09-25-linuxplumbers-juju.md

 - bootstrap a new environment (using spare credentials if necessary)
 - spin up the summit stack
-- ssh to the new `postgresql/0` and drop the db  (Note: this is a bug in postgresql charm... it should accept a config parameter of a storage url, S3 in this case, to slurp the db backups from)
+- ssh to the new `postgresql/0` and drop the db  (Note: the postgresql charm should be extended to accept a config parameter of a storage url, S3 in this case, to slurp the db backups from)
 - restore from offsite backups... something along the lines of

     cat summit-$timestamp.dump.bz2 | juju ssh -e failover postgresql/0 'bunzip2 -c | su - postgres pgsql summit'